pubnub/react-chat-components/samples/telehealth/README.md

 # Telehealth Chat

 `telehealth` is a simple app that allows you to get a 1:1 chat app quickly up and running through the PubNub Network.
-It features two simple chat windows with message input fields that allow you to simulate a conversation between a patient and a doctor.
+It features two chat windows with message input fields that allow you to simulate a conversation between a patient and a doctor.
 After starting the app, you can switch between windows to mock a patient-doctor chat.
 You can also switch the app modes as the app comes with the light and dark themes.

 ![Telehealth app for React](screenshot.png)